Lev Kiar Avberšek, Teja Majaron, Blaž Skočaj Skok

 xenophobic beliefs, stereotypical inference, inductive inference, heuristics, a priori formations

-Avberšek, L. K., Majaron, T. in Skočaj Skok, B. (2018).
+Avberšek, L. K., Majaron, T., & Skočaj Skok, B. (2018).
 Vloga stereotipiziranja in induktivnega sklepanja pri oblikovanju ksenofobičnih prepričanj [The role of stereotypization and inductive inference in formation of xenophobic beliefs].
 Eksperimentator, 2, 45–55.

 About the authors